Greta is a poet, actress and filmmaker.

 As a filmmaker, in 2013 she wrote and starred in ‘A Love Letter to San Francisco’ and 'A Surrealist Account After Dark'.
 In 2015 she made ‘The Last Cantos’, a narrative short film portrait of Ezra Pound’s 90 year-old daughter Mary de Rachewiltz.

-Her first fiction feature "Hurt by Paradise" is currently in production.
+Her first fiction feature 'Hurt by Paradise' is currently in pre-production.

-As a model she has featured in various fashion campaigns including, Stella Mccartney, All Saints, John Smedley and & Other Stories.
-She is represented by Viva Model Management & Ed Victor Ltd literary agents.
+As a model she has featured in various fashion campaigns celebrating her feminist approach to fashion including campaigns for Stella Mccartney, Burberry, Shrimps and John Smedley.
+She is represented by Viva Model Management as a model.